Last update Nov. 8, 2022

 Probiotic mixtures (more than single strains) decrease the risk of necrotizing enterocolitis in premature infants.
 (Robertson 2019, Bührer 2019, Bi 2019)

-Breast milk is an important source of probiotics and prebiotics.
-Contains numerous species of saprophytic bacteria (Staphylococcus epidermidis, Streptococcus salivarius, Enterococci , Lactobacilli) with immuno-modulatory and anti-inflammatory properties that inhibit the growth of pathogenic bacteria (Staphylococcus aureus).
+Breast milk is an important source of probiotics and probiotics (Walker 2013, Weng 2013, Weber 2012, Novak 2001).
+It contains numerous species of saprophytic bacteria (Staphylococcus epidermidis, Streptococcus salivarius, Enterococci , Lactobacilli) with immuno-modulatory and anti-inflammatory properties that inhibit the growth of pathogenic bacteria such as Staphylococcus aureus (Heikkilä 2003).
 Also, contains oligosaccharides that promote the growth of these commensal bacteria in the infant gut .

-Breastfeeding plays a fundamental role in the colonization of the newborn gut.
+Breastfeeding plays a fundamental role in the colonization of the newborn gut (Walker 2013, Weber 2012, Martín 2012, Thum 2012, Penders 2006).
 During the first years of life intestinal flora of infants varies according to whether or not breastfed.